 The digital passport is the perfect repository for digital and micro-credentials.
 We see individuals sharing their credentials on platforms like LinkedIn and systems like Vantage and Forum can support users in doing just that.

 How do you manage data on staff competence or compliance?
 Is it stored digitally?
 Can that data be easily analysed and is it accessible corporately, to line managers or employees?
 If you still have data in a paper-based system or stored in a myriad of Excel sheets now is the time to think about your learning strategy and what benefits you could achieve if you went digital.

-For those industries without the foresight of the Oil and Gas industry, you don't need years to develop a digital solution anymore, it can be done in mere months.
+For those industries without the foresight of the Oil and Gas industry, you don't need years to develop an online learning tool anymore, it can be done in mere months.
 Going digital for part or all of your learning processes will definitely involve an investment of both time and money, however, the benefits reaped at industry, corporate, management, and individual level will far outweigh any cost.

 The question you must ask yourself is can you afford not to?

-If you'd like to talk to one of our Learning Technologists please get in touch here.
+If you'd like to talk to one of our Learning Technologists about digital passports or anything else, please get in touch here.
 We would love to help you start your digital learning journey.